Estragon: Appearance

 Estragon is given perhaps the most minimal description in the play.
 He is only described as wearing "rags", walking with a limp (that eventually wears off) and being lighter than Vladimir.
 Because of his rather gluttonous nature, however, he is often played as being short and slightly fat (in comparison to the often tall and lanky Vladimir).
 His clothes are usually a bit dirtier than Vladimir's as well, and seem to be in far worse condition.
 This interpretation is best attributed to his total lack of restraint and inhibitions (diving for food, sleeping in ditches, etc.).

 Many famous actors have taken on the role (especially those of the aforementioned body type), notably Bert Lahr, Sir Ian McKellen, Robin Williams (with Steve Martin as Vladimir), and Keanu Reeves (with Alex Winter as Vladimir).
 Beckett is even said to have wanted Marlon Brando in one production (with Buster Keaton as Vladimir).

-Relatives

-In Tom Stoppard's Godot pastiche, Rosencrantz & Guildenstern Are Dead, the character Rosencrantz closely resembles Estragon.